shiro102/Anime-Chatbot/SDLC, WBS and Gantt chart.md

 Case 1:

-Turn-1 User : Do you know about Jujutsu Kaisen?
+Turn-1 User : Tell me about Jujutsu Kaisen

-       Chatbot : I can talk about anime and their rankings.
-I can also talk about my favorite animes and discuss about them in detail.
+       Chatbot :  Anime bot : Gacha games are video games that implement the gacha mechanic.
+Similar to
+	 loot boxes in video games, gacha games induce players to spend in-game currency to receive a random virtual item.

 Case 2:

-Turn-2 User: I like Jujutsu Kaisen!
+Turn-2 User:  Do you know about Jujutsu Kaisen?

-       Chatbot : Owarimonogatari
+       Chatbot : I can talk about anything to everything about otaku culture.
+I can also talk about my favourite part of otaku culture.

  ![image](https://user-images.githubusercontent.com/31243905/110843456-51ab8080-82ce-11eb-9743-b745f19f0e4e.png)